Diabetic Diet Food List (With Tables)

 Consuming nutrient-dense and high-fiber veggies can aid in the control of both blood sugar and long-term conditions if you have diabetes.

-However, not all veggies are suitable for people with diabetes.
-Because starchy veggies such as potatoes have higher carbohydrate content, you want to keep them aside as you arrange your meal.
+However, not all vegetables are suitable for people with diabetes.
+Because starchy vegetables such as potatoes have higher carbohydrate content, you should keep them aside when arranging your meal.

 Consume a variety of veggies to get a wide range of nutrients.
-While fresh veggies are preferable, frozen and canned vegetables are also good as long as their salt content is appropriate.
+While fresh veggies are preferable, frozen and canned vegetables are also good if their salt content is appropriate.

 The following is a list of the best vegetables for people with diabetes